-- a) General Chemical admixtures shall include airentraining, water reducing and set retarding admixtures where appropriate. - b) Superplasticizers Superplasticizers shall meet the requirements of CAN3-A266.6-M. - c) Accelerating Admixtures in General Accelerating admixtures shall only be used with the written consent of the Ministry Representative. - d) Accelerating Admixture Requirements Accelerating admixtures: - i) shall be non-chloride based accelerating admixtures meeting the requirements of CAN/CSA A23.1M Clause 15.1.7.1; - ii) shall be compatible with the cement being used when tested in accordance with ASTM C 1117; - iii) shall have a demonstrated ability, when used at the required proportions, to produce accelerated shotcrete meeting the performance criteria specified in Table 209-A; - iv) for wet process shotcrete shall be liquid, dispensed at the nozzle in closely controlled quantities;
+a) General - Chemical admixtures shall include airentraining, water reducing and set retarding admixtures where appropriate.

+b) Superplasticizers - Superplasticizers shall meet the requirements of ASTM C 1141.

+c) Accelerating Admixtures in General - Accelerating admixtures shall only be used with the written consent of the Ministry Representative.

+d) Accelerating Admixture Requirements - Accelerating admixtures:

+i) shall be non-chloride based accelerating admixtures meeting the requirements of CAN/CSA A23.1M Clause 15.1.7.1;

+ii) shall be compatible with the cement being used when tested in accordance with ASTM C 1141;

+iii) shall have a demonstrated ability, when used at the required proportions, to produce accelerated shotcrete meeting the performance criteria specified in Table 209-A;

+iv) wet process shotcrete shall be liquid, dispensed at the nozzle in closely controlled quantities;